Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Quantifying Grid-side Carbon Impact of Data Center Regulation Service

 \textit{Carbon intensity} metrics are provided by power grid operators and measures the \textit{average carbon emission} of the grid~\cite{electricitymaps,gorka2024carbonintensity}.
 The carbon intensity (CI\textsubscript{gen}) is computed as $\mathrm{CI_{gen} = \frac{C_{gen}}{E_{gen}}}$, where C\textsubscript{gen} is the emissions from all energy generation sources and E\textsubscript{gen} is the amount of all energy generation.
 Carbon intensity is usually measured in units of gCO2eq/kWh and vary significantly based on the electricity mix and location~\cite{Sukprasert2024}.

-\textbf{Limitations of Data Center Emissions Modeling. } Note that the carbon intensity metric provided by power grids only account for \textit{power generation} and not \textit{regulation reserves}~\cite{caiso-ghg, caiso-ghg2}, which we will explain in the next subsection and Fig.~\ref{fig:gridDC-reserves}.
+\textbf{Limitations of Data Center Emissions Modeling: } Note that the carbon intensity metric provided by power grids only account for \textit{power generation} and not \textit{regulation reserves}~\cite{caiso-ghg, caiso-ghg2}.
 Therefore, the extent of existing carbon-aware data center interaction with power grids is to (1) reduce the data center's energy consumption (E\textsubscript{DC}), which reduces grid-side carbon emissions from power generation, or (2) schedule/relocate workloads to a different time/location with lower carbon intensity (CI\textsubscript{gen}).
-Clearly, existing modeling methodologies do not capture the emissions of grid-side regulation reserves, limiting the data center's ability to impact grid-side emissions.
+Clearly, existing modeling do not capture the emissions of grid-side regulation reserves, limiting the data center's ability to impact grid-side emissions.